-We keep your personal data in relation to money laundering documentation for 5 years after the end of the customer relationship, as prescribed in the Danish Money Laundering Act, after which they are deleted.
+We keep your personal data in relation to money laundering documentation for 5 years after which they are deleted.

 In connection with arranging, holding and evaluating courses and seminars, we process personal information about you in order to register your registration and contact you.
 For this purpose, we need to process your ordinary personal information, including contact information such as name, position and email.
 We will also process your bank details if you have to pay for the course or seminar.

 We process your information based on an agreement between you and us to participate in our courses and seminars.
 The legal basis in this connection is GDPR article 6(1)(b).
 The processing of your personal data can also take place on the basis of our legitimate interest in being able to evaluate the courses and share your contact information with the other participants when handing out participant lists.
 The legal basis for this processing is GDPR article 6(1)(f).
 The personal information comes from you or the person who has registered for the course on your behalf, e.g. your employer.

 As a starting point, we store your information until we have evaluated the course/seminar.
 We keep your payment information for at least 5 years in accordance with the rules in the Danish Bookkeeping Act.